kamwro/transport-app/README.md

 - [Docker](https://www.docker.com/) with [Docker Compose](https://docs.docker.com/compose/),
 - Have set up an email address that will enable you sending emails through SMTP server.

-## Setting Up Environmetal Variables
+## Setting Up Environmental Variables

 Before you dive in, you need to set up project environmental variables.
 - Open the project directory,